olgamelnikoff/slot_machine_game/README.txt

 The user plays the game according to the instructions given by the program.

-The purpose of this program is to practice the following in C++:
+The purpose of this program is to implement the following in C++:

 1) Fundamental object-oriented programming concepts (inheritance and polymorphism)
 2) Overriding and virtual functions